johndoe133/bygchatbot/README.md

 # Getting started
 How to run your own version of the bygchatbot

+IMPORTANT NOTE: Sometimes, when running the bot in the terminal, it will "pause".
+This is not because of the code, it has something to do with the terminal.
+If you notice the bot not responding, simply go to the terminal and press any key to unpause it.

 ## Setting up the telegram bot
 Text the botfather (https://telegram.me/botfather) in telegram the command `/newbot` and follow the instructions.
 Take note of the bot's token.